 Operating as a national private buying company, Property Solvers is well-aware of the negative press that sometimes surrounds the work we do.

 For this reason, we differentiate ourselves by genuinely looking to help people whilst exploring all of their options.
 We prioritise this process before explaining how we actually operate.

-We also set up our express estate agency as we see that a quick house sale is not for everyone.
+We also set up our 28-day sale estate agency as we see that a quick house sale is not for everyone.
 It often makes more sense to list with our agency and get a swift sale for the full market value.
 With us, there are no up-front fees and we also won’t tie you into a minimum contract.